AshishPandey90/OnTimeURB/README.md

 ## How to use or launch OnTimeURB?
-All bioinformatics application workflows can be executed using this dicker container: [Workflows](./Docker_Containers/Bioinformatics_Workflows)
+All bioinformatics application workflows can be executed using this docker container: [Workflows](./Docker_Containers/Bioinformatics_Workflows)
 The OnTimeURB can be executed using this docker container: [OnTimeURB](./Docker_Containers/OnTimeURB_Engine)

 ## To do list